top of page

 3. Practice Good Hygiene: Regular handwashing with soap and water, or using hand sanitizer when soap isn’t available, can help prevent the spread of viruses.

 4. Maintain Social Distancing: In crowded or enclosed spaces, try to maintain physical distance from others to minimize exposure to respiratory illnesses.
+Yes, you should still be keeping a little space.

 5. Stay Hydrated: Drinking plenty of fluids supports your immune system and overall health, especially as temperatures fluctuate.